SEO News: Google’s Page Experience Update Completed

 As we’ve seen from Google this summer, this update is definitely not the last and there’s always more to come.

-But for now, we recommend freshening up with our Core Web Vitals guide.
+But for now, we recommend freshening up with our (opens in a new tab).

 And ContentKing is here to help you stay in the loop as well.
 Sign up for our newsletter and follow us on social media: